aokolovskis/config/README.md

-# dotfiles
+# configurations

-The following files are the dotfiles which comprise my Mac's development environment.
-It's sparse now but I'll add more files as I feel the need.
+The following is a smattering of the config files that litter my Mac.
+Help yourself to any of them.
+Share the love.

 Feel free to copy/clone this repository.